data-platform-hq/terraform-databricks-databricks-account-groups/README.md

 to the Databricks Premium Workspace

 ## Usage
-Current module allows you to create groups in the Databricks account, add users and service principals as a members of those groups.
-This module also allows to add account groups to the Databricks Workspace.
+Current module allows you to create groups in the Databricks Account, add users and service principals as a members of those groups.
+This module also provides an ability to assign just created or already existing Account Groups to the Databricks Workspace.

-In order to operate at the account level the following required_providers block should be added:
+In order to operate at the Account level the following required_providers block should be configured first:

 ```hcl
 terraform {